BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 ## __Credits__
 - I would like to thank my mentor Spencer Barriball for the guidance throughout the project.
-- I would like to thank all my family and friends for the help in testing the game searching for errors and bugs.
+- I would like to thank all my family and friends for the help in testing the game and searching for errors and bugs.

 ### __Content__